About the Prudential Committee

 The Prudential Committee is responsible for the finances and governing of the village of Cotuit.
-The three-member committee is elected to manage the finances of the village, oversee the use and maintenance of Freedom Hall, and deal with business brought before the village, such as the transfer of the Cotuit Elementary School property from the Town of Barnstable to the Cotuit Fire District.
+The three-member committee is elected to manage the finances of the village, oversee the use and maintenance of Freedom Hall, and deal with business brought before the village, such as the recent transfer of the Cotuit Elementary School property from the Town of Barnstable to the Cotuit Fire District.

 _________________________________________________________________